 Every year more action movies premiere and shock everyone with the complicated fight sequences and special effects.
-Technology has evolved to the point where everything is possible.
-A green screen makes miracles and some movies even abuse this resources.
-In the future, even the actor will be replaced by animatronics.
+Technology has evolved to the point where everything is possible; a green screen makes miracles, though some film creators over-use this resources.
+One day it could very well be possible that we live in a world where the actor will be replaced by animatronics…

-Before this advances in technology, filmmakers created incredible pieces that forever changed the course of history.
-Action movies from the 20th century had some great one liners and are now a mandatory reference.
+But before technology advances that far, filmmakers created incredible pieces that forever changed the course of history.
+These action movies from the 20th Century Fox not only had some great one liners and their action and fight sequences are still legendary to this day.

 Léon: The Professional (1994)